 The areas in which they have been used

-The UAlg center works in different areas, namely DNA sequencing, constrained networks, Cloud processing of constrained networks and support to the Artificial Intelligence and Distributed Processing CUs.
+The UAlg center operates in different areas, namely DNA sequencing, constrained networks, Cloud processing of constrained networks and support for Artificial Intelligence and Distributed Processing UC.

 Some results already obtained

-A first PhD that implemented optimization algorithms for registered sensor resources in a cloud environment (Se-aaS) and a second on resource optimization in federated sensor networks using RELOAD/CoAP protocols.
+A first PhD that implemented resource optimization algorithms for sensors registered in a cloud environment (Se-aaS) and a second in resource optimization in federated sensor networks using RELOAD/CoAP protocols.

 The main challenges they still face

-For one thing, the little internal processing power to cope with the requested needs.
-The display space being only one monitor.
+For now, there's insufficient internal processing capacity to meet the demands.
+The display space is just one monitor.